A Comprehensive Guide to Slack Video Calls

 Tech Stack for Slack Video Chat

 First, let’s look at the tech stack that comes with native video calls for Slack.
-Slack comes with basic voice functionality already baked into its feature set, allowing you to make a Slack video call or use just voice to connect with any member within your workspace.
+Basic Slack voice chat functionality is already baked into its feature set, allowing you to make a Slack video call or use just voice to connect with any member within your workspace.

 Slack voice and video uses the WebRTC standard for real-time communications with the latest recommended security techniques that make it appealing.
 They also offer clear information on how they protect the integrity and confidentiality of a call with: